5 Steps to Getting Your Nursing License

 Complete Additional State Requirements

 If you passed the exam, congratulations—you only have a few more steps to getting your license.
 Though requirements vary by state, expect to submit to a criminal background check.
+And if you’re a foreign-educated nurse, you’ll have other requirements as well.
 Some states might also ask for a character reference or an English proficiency exam.
 When you’ve completed all additional requirements and received your license, you can immediately begin practicing as a nurse.